Sulley Muntari: Pescara midfielder who protested at racist abuse has ban overturned

 - From the section European Football

-Sulley Muntari has had the one-match ban he received after protesting against racist abuse overturned, says world players' union Fifpro.
+Sulley Muntari has had the one-match ban he received after protesting against racist abuse overturned.

 The Pescara midfielder left the field after being booked in Sunday's Serie A game at Cagliari for complaining of being abused.